Skip to content

 1. Hearing Date From / Hearing Date To – these fields can be used to look for a list of cases on a specific date or within a specific date range.

-For self-represented persons without access to the necessary technology, assistance is also available through the court filing office or with the Accessibility Coordinator at the courthouse where your case is being heard.
+For self-represented persons without access to the necessary technology, assistance is also available through the court filing office or with the Accessibility Coordinator at the courthouse where the case is being heard.
 Contact information for accessibility coordinators may be found here.

-To invite professionals to your case in Case Center:
+To invite professionals to Case Center:

 2. Select the Update Case.